BreezyInterwebs/Analyzing-League/README.md

 Once again, we state the original question that we are looking to explore.
 *Is it possible to predict the outcome of a match, based on "firsts"?
 How well do teams perform based on how many they get?*

-**Null Hypothesis:** A team's count of "checkpoints" has no effect on their result and performance.
+**Null Hypothesis:** A team's count of "firsts" has no effect on their result and performance.
 In other words, you cannot predict the outcome and performance of a match based on how many "firsts" each team gets.
 **Alternative Hypothesis:** There is a correlation between the number of "firsts" and result/performance.
 You can potentially predict the outcome of a match.

 My choice of test statistic will be the variances of each metric.
 Because all of my metrics are numerical, I felt that the variances would be the clearest indication of a certain hypothesis.
 Under the null hypothesis, the distribution of our metric should be relatively close to 0 because a uniform distribution would make each category of `firsttotal` be close to the mean.
 On the other hand, a skewed distribution would bias the results for each category of `firsttotal`, making the variance diverge quickly.